Meet Maxine

-Based in Atlanta, Maxine Taylor is a true visionary with over fifty years of experience in spiritual work.
-She is an internationally-known astrologer, energy healer, spiritual coach, teacher, speaker and published author.
+Maxine is an internationally known astrologer, energy healer, spiritual coach, teacher, speaker and published author.
 One of Maxine’s greatest gifts is the ability to awaken people to the truth of who they are and empower them to transform their lives.
 Her mission in life is sharing her spiritual truth and wisdom with others to assist them in leading more successful, fulfilling lives.

 Maxine was born in Brooklyn, where she spent her childhood.
 When she was fifteen, she moved with her family to Miami Beach and completed her high school education at Miami Beach Senior High.
 As a result of being part of an advanced educational program in New York, she was able to fast track her education and graduate from high school a year early.